 If a parent/guardian wishes to schedule a conference with a staff member(s), that parent/guardian is to contact the staff member(s).
-Parents/guardians of third, fourth, and fifth grade students are to be aware that conferences can be scheduled.
-A conference is to be scheduled for the week of Parent/Teacher Conferences in November so that parents/guardians can meet with their child's teachers to review student progress for the first marking period.
+Parents/guardians of sixth, seventh and eighth grade students are to be aware that conferences can be scheduled.
+A conference is to be scheduled for the week of Parent/Teacher Conferences in November so that parents/guardians can meet with their child's teachers to review student progress for the first trimester.
 In most instances, the counselor and Principal are available to meet with parents/guardians in conference settings if appropriate.